WHY AND WHERE TO USE THE M-VAC™

 1 - Why would I use the M-Vac™ instead of, or in addition to, swabbing, cutting or taping?

-2 - What about "Touch DNA"?
-Touch DNA, contact DNA or DNA material (usually epithelial cells) that has been deposited by the perpetrator by grabbing, touching or pressing up against an object, is an area where the M-Vac® System works well.
-When compared to swabbing, taping and cutting, it consistently collects more DNA material.
-The M-Vac® System's ability to collect from the top surface and in the cracks and crevices of the evidence helps retrieve trace amounts of DNA material.
-A number of investigators are finding success where before there was little hope in generating a DNA profile.
+Touch DNA, contact DNA or DNA material (usually epithelial cells) that has been deposited by the perpetrator by grabbing, touching or pressing up against an object, is an area where the M-Vac™ System works well.
+When compared to swabbing or taping, it consistently collects more DNA material.
+The M-Vac™ System's ability to collect from the top surface and in the cracks and crevices of the evidence helps retrieve trace amounts of DNA material.
+A number of agencies are finding success where before there was little hope in generating a DNA profile.

 3 - What biological materials can be collected?

 The M-Vac™ system collects epithelial cells (touch, saliva & urine), blood and seminal fluid (sperm).
 It simply collects the cells from the collection surface.